samliu/lifelist/README.md

 2. Some fish look different within the same species; e.g male vs female, barred vs unbarred, anadromous vs freshwater only.
 3. I've hooked up with some fish but failed to land and get a picture of them.

-Someday I'll make sure I catch, photograph, and release a bunch more fish.
+At any rate I'll catch, photograph, and release the fish I missed / failed to get pictures of in due time.

 ## Unique Species List (Photographed)